Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <h2 id="motivation">Motivation</h2>
 <p>Why should we use C to code for vintage 8-bit systems?<br>
 Traditionally these systems were coded in either Assembly or interpreted BASIC or a mix of the two.<br>
-Given the limited resources, Assembly was ofter necessary.
-BASIC was convenient for its simplicity and because an interpreter was often present on the system.</p>
+Given the limited resources, Assembly was often necessary.
+BASIC was convenient for its simplicity and because an interpreter was often present on the system’s ROM.</p>
 <p>If we limit our comparison to just Assembly, BASIC and C, the following tables summarizes the reasons of using C:</p>

 <table>